ampproject/amphtml/extensions/amp-carousel/amp-carousel-analytics.md

 ## Carousel (slides) triggers

 `<amp-carousel type="slides">` issues events for major states .
-These events can be reported via an analytics package using triggers.
+These events can be reported through the analytics configuration by using triggers.

 See [amp-analytics.md](../amp-analytics/amp-analytics.md) for details on *amp-analytics* configuration.